• Recipes

 Home » Drinks

 When it comes to Japanese-inspired cocktails, the Yuzu Gin Fizz is a refreshing, zesty standout.
-It’s a great summer drink that celebrates bright, citrusy flavors—perfect for those balmy evenings.
-This drink combines fresh yuzu juice with the aromatic and botanical complexity of Roku Gin.
-It’s simple to make, but feels like something you’d order at a great bar.
+This pink, sparkling gin cocktail celebrates bright citrus flavours and the delicate aroma of yuzu, perfect for balmy summer evenings.
+Made with fresh yuzu juice and the botanical complexity of Roku Gin, it's simple to make, but feels like something you'd order at a great bar.

 Yuzu Gin Fizz served in an old-fashioned glass over ice, showing a layered rose-to-citrus hue topped with a fresh herb garnish.